17 Tips for Parents & Teachers to Stop Bullying

 - what I believe would have helped me as a child and former victim of bullying

 You may not agree with all the suggestions in this article and there are other avenues we can take to attempt to end this very unfortunate part of life for so many kids.

 I also realize that this is a very sensitive issue for many, and I don’t have all the answers.
 Feel free to reach out to me with any tips to help with the bullying epidemic.

 This is Part 1 of a series.
 Part 2: 15 Tips to Help Kids with Bullying gives several strategies children can use to handle bullying in their school, communities, etc.

 What is Bullying?

 Bullying is aggressive behavior by a person or group of people, that is unwanted by the victim(s).
 To be considered bullying, the behavior has to be repeated, or have the potential to be repeated, over time.

 How Does Bullying Feel?

-When a child is bullied it takes a huge toll on his/her self-esteem, particularly if that self-esteem is already low.
+When a child gets bullied, it takes a huge toll on their self-esteem, particularly if that self-esteem is already low.

 - What is wrong with me?